mikey-t/dotnet-react-sandbox/docs/DevNotes.md

 Don't forget to update root dependencies in addition to client project dependencies.

 Updating past semver should probably be done one at a time to test for breaking changes for each dependency separately.

+Note that dependencies with a major version of 0 will never be updated by `npm update --save`, so you'll have to manually run `npm i -D name-of-package@latest` to get the latest version.